-Tomb of Jesus Reopened for Pilgrims in Jerusalem After Costly Restoration
+Tomb of Jesus Reopens for Pilgrims in Jerusalem After Costly Restoration

 “I’m absolutely amazed.
 My knees are shaking a little bit because I wasn’t expecting this,” Fredrik Hiebert, National Geographic’s archaeologist-in-residence, commented on the discovery.
 “We can’t say 100 percent, but it appears to be visible proof that the location of the tomb has not shifted through time, something that scientists and historians have wondered for decades.”

-The limestone surface was revealed after the restoration team had removed the marble cladding protecting the burial bed that was put in place in 1555 to prevent pilgrims from taking home pieces of the limestone rock.
+The limestone surface was revealed after the restoration team had removed the marble cladding protecting the burial bed.
+The marble layer was put in place in 1555 to prevent pilgrims from taking home pieces of the limestone rock.
 The limestone cave wall enclosing the tomb was also found to be intact.
 The restoration team cut a small window out of the edicule’s wall to reveal the original cave wall underneath.

 Religious Tourism